 MG ALBA has a policy of carrying out exit interviews which enables us to find out why employees are leaving and to see if any lessons are to be learnt for the future.
-The interviews are normally carried out by a senior member of staff, but not your direct Line Manager.
+The interviews are normally carried out by a senior member of staff, supported by the HR Adviser.